walshbr/walshbr.github.io/pages/cv.md

 ## Public Writing

+* "[The Sounds of Emergency in Amberspire](https://www.gamerswithglasses.com/reviews/the-sounds-of-emergency-in-amberspire)," *Gamers with Glasses*, June 17, 2026.
 * "[Gaming to Remember](https://unwinnable.com/2026/05/05/gaming-to-remember/)," *Unwinnable*, May 5, 2026.
 * "[Frustrating Mechanics Tell a Story in Death Howl](https://www.gamerswithglasses.com/impressions/frustrating-mechanics-tell-a-story-in-death-howl)," *Gamers with Glasses*, Mar 3, 2026.
 * "[The Long Dark of the soul](https://www.backlogmag.com/the-long-dark-of-the-soul/)," *Backlog*, August 19, 2025.